Chinese Herbal Medicine and Endometriosis

 - Hot flashes and vaginal bleeding were less common

 What makes this meta-analysis stand out is the consistency of the findings.
-For recurrence, pregnancy and adverse-event outcomes, heterogeneity was zero across the included trials.
+For recurrence, pregnancy and adverse-event outcomes, heterogeneity was zero across the included trials (I² = 0%).
 The recurrence outcome was also rated high quality under GRADE assessment, which is unusual in this field.
+The pregnancy and adverse event outcomes were rated moderate quality.
+It is worth noting, however, that none of the included trials reported blinding or placebo controls, and all were conducted in China, which should be considered when interpreting these results.

 Fertility Outcomes